Leonardo Di Lorenzo: Canada

-Di Lorenzo signed a new two-year contract with Montreal on 30 January 2010.
-On July 18, 2010, marked his 100-game appearance for the organization, he managed to score his 10th career goal in the same match against Crystal Palace Baltimore.
+Di Lorenzo signed a new two-year contract with Montreal on January 30, 2010.
+On July 18, 2010, he made his 100-game appearance for the club; he managed to score his 10th career goal in the same match against Crystal Palace Baltimore.
 Throughout the season he led his team in assists, and managed to become one of the five Montreal players to record 2,000 minutes.